Skip to main content

 Is there a long-term commitment?

 All tiers are month-to-month by default.
-We offer a 5% discount for annual prepayment and an Earn-In option that waives the setup fee in exchange for a 12-month commitment.
+We offer a 5% discount for annual prepayment and an Earn-In option that waives the $350 setup fee in exchange for a 12-month commitment at Starter.
 Both are available, not required.

 What if my business cannot afford the monthly rate yet?

-We have two accessible pricing tracks.
-Pay as You Grow ties the monthly fee to 2 to 3 percent of gross revenue, verified quarterly.
-The Grant-Funded Track partners with Women's Business Centers, MBDA Business Centers, and CDFI partners to subsidize eligible clients.
-Ask on the fit call.
+We have three access tracks.
+Earn-In waives the setup fee in exchange for a 12-month commitment, bringing your first month to $495.
+Pay as You Grow ties the monthly fee to a percentage of verified revenue, starting at $200 per month for businesses under $60K a year.
+The Grant-Funded Track partners with Women's Business Centers, MBDA Business Centers, and CDFI partners to cover eligible clients in full or with a small co-pay.
+Ask on the fit call which track fits your situation.

 Do you handle taxes?